-In fact, you do not start off the game tied up, handcuffed, or even simply blindfolded.
-Dr. Moriarty should not be so worried because the evidence you gather will be so illogical, it would never hold up in court.
+Dead End does little to immerse us in Dr. Moriarty’s twisted world.
+Unlike the narrative, we do not start off the game tied up, handcuffed, or simply blindfolded.
+Instead, we walk through a door straight into his house.
+Dr. Moriarty should not be worried about us because the evidence we gather will be so illogical, it would never hold up in court.

-One thing that makes the Dead End artificially difficult is that it’s dimly lit and the flashlights you find in the room barley work.
-After getting frustrated, the GM kindly brought me a brighter flashlight, but he said I was lucky because they “usually don’t do this”.
-So you intentionally make the room impossible for people with night blindness?
-Or maybe it’s just an excuse for not resetting the game properly.
+One thing that makes the Dead End artificially difficult is that it’s dimly lit and the flashlights you find in the room barely work.
+After getting frustrated, the game master kindly brought us a brighter flashlight, but he said we were lucky because they “usually don’t do this”.

-We finally made our way through the door of the first room and into the second room.
-We had no idea where to start.
-There is no flow or gating to the second half.
-Once you find what seems like a four digit answer to a puzzle, it has to be entered in all of the four digit locks until one finally opens.
+Once we finally made our way into the second room, we had no idea where to start because there is no flow and many locks of the same type.
+Once we found what seemed like a four digit answer to a puzzle, we had to enter it in all of the four digit locks until one finally opened.
 After we powered our way through some illogical steps, we finally needed a hint.

-As the GM walked in, I was eager for them to walk me through the rest of the room to at least see if there were any saving graces to the puzzles or the story.
+As the game master walked in, we were eager for them to walk us through the rest of the room to at least see if there were any saving graces to the puzzles or the story.
 Instead, I was handed a 20% off coupon to come back and play again.

 The owner claims that the 10% who do escape are the elite, and the other 90% are just not good enough sleuths.
-What he fails to mention, is that it takes returning two, three, or sometimes four times to defeat Dr. Moriarty’s evil plans.
-Those who succeed on their first attempt approaches 0%.
-An escape rate this low points to a massive design flaw.
-There is zero flow to the rooms, and over half of the steps are illogical.
+However, an escape rate this low points to a design flaw.
+There is zero flow to the room, and over half of the steps are illogical.
 Sometimes, the largest hurdle is viewing the digits on a lock due to the lack of working flashlights.